-HST-NEETs product will be generated from 100-120 mL of recipient peripheral blood.
-These whole blood samples will be shipped in ambient temperature to the Cellular Therapy Laboratory at Children's National Hospital with shipping details provided in Appendix C. The HST-NEETs cell product is cryopreserved and shipped to the transplant centers for administration.
+HST-NEETs product will be generated from 100-120 mL of recipient peripheral blood or 80-100 mL of MNCs collected via apheresis.
+These samples will be shipped in ambient temperature to the Cellular Therapy Laboratory at Children's National Hospital with shipping details provided in Appendix C. The HST-NEETs cell product is cryopreserved and shipped to the transplant centers for administration.